 The streamlined stipulation program takes into account that the articulated evidence demonstrates a greater degree of public harm than a case that qualifies for a warning letter and is therefore worthy of a penalty.
-Streamlined stipulations will not be available where the respondent has had a prior violation of the same or similar type resolved by way of Commission action in the previous six years, except as to treasurers in OCRA cases where the violation was primarily due to the actions of others.
 Streamlined stipulations will be offered based on a tiered penalty structure.
 Additionally, the stipulation documents for streamlined stipulations have been standardized and shortened to promote efficiency.

-The penalty tiers applying to streamlined stipulations set forth below shall be applied on a perviolation basis and are contingent upon the following conditions:
+The penalty tiers applying to streamlined stipulations are set forth below and are contingent upon the following conditions:

-- the respondent has taken corrective action as requested by Commission staff, such as filing the form or amendment that forms the basis of the violation, or returning or disgorging a prohibited contribution or gift; - the respondent has agreed to the terms of the streamlined stipulation; and - the respondent has paid all late filing fees.
+- the respondent has filed the form or amendment that forms the basis of the violation; - the respondent has agreed to the terms of the streamlined stipulation; - the respondent has paid all late filing fines; and - the penalties are applied on a per-violation basis.

-Violation Compliance prior to or in response to first PEC enforcement contact Compliance in response to second PEC enforcement contact Compliance prior to publication of PEC investigation report Form 700 Non-Filer and Non-Reporter (GEA § 2.25.040) Diversion \$400 \$800 Gift Restrictions (GEA § 2.25.060C) Diversion \$400 \$800 Form 301 Non-Filer (CRA § 3.12.190) Diversion, plus 2% of contributions received over limit prior to filing form \$400, plus 2% of contributions received over limit prior to filing form \$800 plus 2% of contributions received over limit prior to filing form Campaign Statement/Report Non-Filer and Non-Reporter (CRA § 3.12.340) Diversion, plus 1% of all financial activity not timely reported \$400, plus 1% of all financial activity not timely reported \$800, plus 1% of all financial activity not timely reported Misuse of City Resources.
-(GEA § 2.25.060A1.)
-Diversion, plus the unlawful amount \$400, plus the unlawful amount \$800, plus the unlawful amount Contribution Limits (CRA §§ 3.12.050 - 3.12.080.)
-Diversion, plus 1% of the total amount received over the limit \$400, plus 1% of the total amount received over the limit \$800, plus 1% of the total amount received over the limit Contractor Contribution Prohibition.
-(CRA § 3.12.140.)
-Diversion, plus 1% of the total amount of the prohibited contribution \$400, plus 1% of the total amount of the prohibited contribution \$800, plus 1% of the total amount of the prohibited contribution Lobbyist Registration Non-Filer.
-(LRA § 3.20.040.)
-Diversion, plus \$200 \$400 \$800 Lobbyist Report Non-Filer and Non-Reporter.
-(LRA § 3.20.110.)
-Diversion \$400 \$800
+Violation Compliance prior to or in response to first PEC enforcement contact Compliance prior to publication of PEC investigation report Form 700 Non-Filer and Non-Reporter (GEA § 2.25.040): \$400 \$800 Gift Restrictions (GEA § 2.25.060C) \$400, plus unlawful amount \$800, plus unlawful amount Form 301 Non-Filer (CRA § 3.12.190) \$400, plus 2% of contributions received over limit prior to filing form \$800 plus 2% of contributions received over limit prior to filing form Campaign Statement/Report Non-Filer and Non-Reporter (CRA § 3.12.340) \$400, plus 1% of all financial activity not timely reported \$800, plus 1% of all financial activity not timely reported